MaiWert/MedQDx/Benchmark Creation/Benchmark Creation README.md

 * **`results.csv`**: Raw data with predictions, similarity scores, and correctness flags.
 * **Summary table**: Displayed in‑notebook (e.g., ZDA for each coverage level).

----

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Please fork the repo and open a pull request.

----

-## 📜 License

-Distributed under the **MIT License**.
-See [LICENSE](LICENSE) for details.